foundry-vtt-community/wiki.js/setup/hosting/azure-web-app.md

 ## Getting Started
 First, ensure you have an active Azure Subscription.
 You can get one here: [Azure](https://portal.azure.com)

-Once you're in, I highly recommend opening an [**Azure Cloud Shell**](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) and using the commands I provide in this tutorial.

-1. Open a new Cloud Shell
-	a.
-You can create a new or use an existing storage account.
-(It's basically free.)
-  - **Note** : Do this if you want lots of persistent storage for modules.

-2. Jump to the appropriate section that suit's your requirement

 ### Dev / Test Tier (F1 or B1)
-All you need for this implementation is a F1 or B1 App Service Plan and an App Service.
+All you need for this implementation is an F1 or B1 App Service Plan and an App Service.

 1. Copy the following YAML into the *docker-compose.yml* and save it locally.
 You will use this .yml file when you deploy to Azure
 ```yml